felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 myself.
 I have to find enjoyment in it, otherwise I know I will get discouraged.

-Finally, I use my review as a final opportunity to include my *favorite* knowledge nuggets from the book one last time.
-I call those
-:star: [Star Quotes](/star-quotes) :star:.
-To do this, I look at the notes I took from the book and highlight those I find worth sharing with others.
-No need to overthink it: I recommend just following your intuition once more.
-For example, if you are typing your review on a computer, any quote you include at this stage will be searchable, e.g. using Ctrl-F. Thus, when in doubt, I tend to include more quotes than necessary, because the ability to use Ctrl-F (or `grep`, to be precise!  :wink:) to search among my quotes is incredibly convenient.
-You may [view them all on a single page here](/star-quotes) if you're curious.
-To quote [Where Good
-Ideas Come From](/61), "Write everything down, but keep your folders messy!"
+Finally, I suggest you include in your review all the Star Quotes you identified in [Step 3](#step-3-find-your-star-quotes).
+If will be very convenient to be able to use `Ctrl-F` (or `grep`) to search specific quotes later on.

 [As an example, here is the latest review I wrote](/latest).
 Feel free to copy my format if you want, or create your own.
 In the end, what